 - Remove from the heat and stir in the Parmigiano-Reggiano cheese.

-At this point you can begin making your wont tons or you can refrigerate your mushrooms until ready to use.
-They will keep in the refrigerator for several days.
+At this point, you can begin making your wont tons or you can refrigerate your mushrooms until ready to use.
+They can be kept in the refrigerator for several days.

 - Brush a light coating of black food coloring onto the clean rubber stamp, using a foam brush or a pastry brush.
 Just be aware that if you use a pastry brush, the bristles will forever be tinted pink, yes, I said pink.
 Don't ask me why that happens, but it does.